 Some states have no licensing requirements for public adjusters.
 Most states, however, have strict licensing requirements for public adjusters.

 Finding and hiring the right public adjuster can be challenging for the average policyholder.
 You might not know what distinguishes a good public adjuster from a bad one.
 You might not know which licenses, certifications, and qualifications to look for.
 That’s a problem: after a disaster, public adjusters often descend on the affected region to speak with policyholders.
 They might go door-to-door in a flood-ravaged neighborhood making big promises to homeowners.

 As a policyholder, it’s tough to know which public adjuster is right for you – and which one is not.

 That’s where ClaimsMate can help.

 At ClaimsMate, we provide highly-qualified, experienced public adjusters across our coverage area.
 Our public adjusters have specialized in different areas of the field.
-This makes it easy to assign the right public claims adjuster to your unique case.
+This makes it easy obtain the right public claims adjuster for your unique case.
 Whether you’re dealing with hail, a fire, a flood, business damage, windstorm damage, or any other type of claim, you can depend on ClaimsMate to find a public adjuster with the experience you need, that is near you in your local area.